 - If you want more spice, don’t remove the seeds from the chili.

 - Another way to make the sauce is to use an immersion blender to mix the blanched spinach with the other ingredients.
-If you want to use the immersion blender, cook the onions in a pot or large saucepan.
+If you want to use the immersion blender, cook the onions in a pot or large saucepan instead of a skillet.
 Otherwise, the sauce will splatter all over the stovetop as you blend.

 - Vegan Version: you can substitute the paneer with pressed extra-firm tofu.
 Use safflower oil to cook everything, and swap the cream with coconut milk or cashew cream.